10 Tips for Managing Teams Remotely

-Now more than ever, team members want to feel valued and therefore give praise where due and encourage two-way feedback to ensure that team members have what they need.
+Now more than ever, especially when working from home, team members want to feel valued and therefore give praise where due and encourage two-way feedback to ensure that team members have what they need.
 Ask them for their ideas to increase engagement.

 9. Stay alert to any Cases of Stress and Burnout:

 Some reports are suggesting that over 50% of the workforce are heading for burnout due to working longer hours, suffering from screen fatigue, lockdown fatigue, uncertainty fatigue, not taking enough breaks, and having cancelled their annual leave.
-There may be personality and generational differences with more introverted, technical and analytical individuals coping better with lockdowns, however, circumstances do change and resilience levels can dip, so ensure that you are alert to any issues and signpost team members to appropriate support.
+There may be personality and generational differences with more introverted, technical, and analytical individuals coping better with lockdowns and home working, however, circumstances do change and resilience levels can dip, so ensure that you are alert to any issues and signpost team members to appropriate support.

 In a crisis people tend to want to be led.
-As we move towards recovery mode, it is key for leaders and managers to be truthful about the future of work and key challenges in order to continue to build trust and collaboration, especially when teams become even more physically divided and disparate.
+Hopefully we will be moving towards recovery mode again soon, so it is key for leaders and managers to be truthful about the future of work and key challenges in order to continue to build trust and collaboration, especially when teams become physically divided and disparate.
 Communicating honestly and regularly about how your organization is transitioning to the 'new normal' will aid retention and maintain engagement.

 'I had absolutely no idea how to look after my team when we went in to the first lockdown!
 Thank you so much for your patience and kindness, walking me through each step and providing such practical tools and tips.
 I'm happy to say that as a result of my swift upskilling I've been promoted to manage a much bigger remote team!'
 New Senior Manager